7Wolfer/7Wolfer/README.md

 ## About me

-Software Engineering student who cares about building things that actually work.
+Software Engineer who cares about building things that actually work.
 If there's a gap between what exists and what *should* exist, that's where I want to be.

 Outside of code, I spend time reading about neuroscience.
 I'm always looking for opportunities to grow and collaborate.